 \subsection{Experimental Setup}

-\vpara{Datasets.} We conduct experiments on four datasets.
+\vpara{Datasets.} We construct three datasets for experiments.
 Table \ref{statistics} shows the basic statistics of the datasets.

-\begin{itemize} \item \textbf{Twitter (World):} We collected geo-tagged tweets posted in 2011 through Twitter API.
+\begin{itemize} \item \textbf{Twitter (World):} We collect geo-tagged tweets posted in 2011 through Twitter API.
 There are 243,000,000 tweets posted by 3,960,000 users in our collected data.
-After data preprocessing, we obtain a dataset consisting of 1.5 million users from 159 countries around the world.
-The task then is to infer the user's country.
-Due to limitation of the Twitter API, we did not crawl the following relationships, thus we use mention (``@'') to derive the social relationships.
+After data preprocessing, we obtain a dataset consisting of 1.5 million users from 159 countries in the world.
+The task on this dataset is to infer the user's country.
+Due to the limitations of the Twitter API, we cannot crawl the following relationships; thus we use mentions (``@'') in tweets to derive the relationships.

 \item \textbf{Twitter (USA):} This dataset is constructed from the same raw data as that of Twitter (World).
-The difference is that we only keep USA users here.
+The difference is that we only keep the USA users here.
 The task on this dataset is to infer the user's state. \item \textbf{Weibo~\cite{zhang2013social}:} Weibo is the most popular Chinese microblog.
-The dataset consists of about 1,700,000 users, with up to 1,000 most recent microblogs posted by each user.
+The original dataset consists of about 1,700,000 users, with up to 1,000 of the most recent microblogs posted by each user.
 The task is to infer the user's province.
-We use reciprocal following relationships as edges in this dataset. \item \textbf{Facebook~\cite{snapnets}:} The dataset is an ego-facebook dataset from SNAP, and does not contain content information.
-In our experiments, we only consider users who indicate their hometowns in their profiles.
-Locations are anonymized in this dataset.
-We use Facebook friendships as edges.
+We use reciprocal following relationships as edges in this dataset.

 \end{itemize}